rancherlabs/delve-debugger/README.md

 ./delve-debugger-docker.sh <CONTAINER> <EXECUTABLE>
 ```

 This will open local port 4000, which you can attach to from GoLand.
+If you need a port other than 4000, add the number as the last parameter.

 ![GoLand configuration screen](./docs/GoLand_config.png)